confluentinc/cp-docker-images/docs/operations/external-volumes.rst

 When working with Docker, you may sometimes need to persist data in the event of a container going down or share data across containers.
 In order to do so, you can use `Docker Volumes <https://docs.docker.com/engine/tutorials/dockervolumes/>`_.
 In the case of Confluent Platform, we'll need to use external volumes for several main use cases:

-1. Data Storage: Kafka and Zookeeper will need externally mounted volumes to persist data in the event that a container stops running or is restarted.
+1. Data Storage: Kafka and ZooKeeper will need externally mounted volumes to persist data in the event that a container stops running or is restarted.
 2. Security: When security is configured, the secrets are stored on the the host and made available to the containers using mapped volumes.
 3. Configuring Kafka Connect with External Jars: Kafka connect can be configured to use third-party jars by storing them on a volume on the host.